 Bundict’s mouth opened and closed.
 It had been awhile since she’d struck one of these stupid oafs speechless, so she offered to give him an out.
 “Shoo!” she said.
 “You’ve done your job.
 Shoo.”

 Apparently deciding she was too much work, he looked down for easier prey.
 Unfortunately for him, the urchin had slipped away during the distraction.
 With a dark look at Tildy – that did not include a retort – he stormed off.

-“Oh, he was probably too embarrassed to ask for something to cure some manly faltering he was experiencing.
+The witch dismissed it.
+“Oh, he was probably too embarrassed to ask for something to cure a manly faltering he was experiencing.
 You know how men are when it comes to that sort of thing.”

 “No, I really don’t,” Tildy said honestly.

 “Well, men are often babies when it comes to their own ailments.
 Tough enough with their sword in hand, but when the sword fails…” she trailed off, leaving Tildy more confused.
 “Perhaps he got what he needed from someone else.
 A male vendor, maybe.”

 Tildy wasn’t so sure.
 Even though he had been across the street, he appeared on the verge of walking over or saying something every time she looked over at him.
 She supposed her adoptive mother was right.
 Her instincts usually were.